ariesninjadev/ANGL-Esolang/README.txt

 BUILT-IN DEBUGGER -- Enables the builtin debugger that is wrapped with the engine itself.
 Enabing the debugger force-disables the visualizer (~)

 ALTERNATE COMPILER -- Whether an alternate compiler is used.
-Can be useful on unstable platforms, or if main compiler is broken for some reason.
-0 = MAIN COMPILER, 1 = ALTERNATE COMPILER, -1 = ATTEMPT BOTH AND OUTPUT LEAST ERRORED BLOCK
+Can be useful on unstable platforms, or if main compiler causes a memory leak.
+0 = MAIN COMPILER, 1 = ALTERNATE COMPILER, -1 = C.A.R.
+SELECTION (at bottom)

 MAX CACHE -- Maximum amount of operations allowed to be cached at a certain point in time.
 Decrease to free up resources but slow down large programs.
 6 is sufficient for most devices (4GB RAM) and programs (<2k OPERATIONS).